nais/doc/basics/access.md

 ## Connect to ScaleFT

 {% hint style="info" %}
-If you are already connected to the NAV-tunnel using Big-IP, you can skip this step.
+You can skip this step if your running Windows and connect to NAV through BigIP VPN.
 {% endhint %}

 In order to reach our clusters, you have to be connected to the right ScaleFT host.
 For GCP, it's one host per cluster